 FACULTY GRIEVANCES

 Whenever possible, faculty members should seek to resolve their concerns or complaints through informal communication among colleagues working together in the academic community.
-Accordingly, a faculty member who has a concern or complaint is encouraged to take it to his or her immediate supervisor in the normal collegial spirit of problem-solving.
+Accordingly, a faculty member who has a concern or complaint is encouraged to take it to their immediate supervisor in the normal collegial spirit of problem-solving.
 Further, the faculty member might seek mediation through the offices of the appropriate Dean.
 However, such informal resolution is not always possible.
 Therefore, Radford University has established the following procedures to provide its teaching and research faculty a means to address and resolve grievances as fairly as possible.

 Definition